Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 (the Hadoop HDFS client is one of these "shared" classes).
 The Alluxio client should also be loaded by the main classloader, and you can append the `alluxio` package to the configuration parameter `spark.sql.hive.metastore.sharedPrefixes` to inform Spark to load Alluxio with the main classloader.
-For example, the parameter may be set to:
+For example, the parameter may be set in `spark/conf/spark-defaults.conf`:

 ```bash
 spark.sql.hive.metastore.sharedPrefixes=com.mysql.jdbc,org.postgresql,com.microsoft.sqlserver,oracle.jdbc,alluxio
 ```

-## `java.io.IOException: No FileSystem for scheme: alluxio` Issue with Spark on YARN
+### `java.io.IOException: No FileSystem for scheme: alluxio` Issue with Spark on YARN

 If you use Spark on YARN with Alluxio and run into the exception `java.io.IOException: No FileSystem for scheme: alluxio`, please add the following content to `${SPARK_HOME}/conf/core-site.xml`: